devcontainer-collection/devcontainer-rust-console/README.md

 ## About This DevContainer

-This repository provides a DevContainer setup for rust.
+This repository provides a DevContainer setup for Rust.
 The Docker image is based on `rust:latest`.
 The Docker image size is approximately 7.0GB after build.

 This setup has been tested only on macOS-x86_64 and Linux-x86_64 as host platforms, with Linux-x86_64 as the container runtime.
-Compatibility with other environments is not guaranteed.
+Compatibility with other environments has not been verified.

 `cargo zigbuild` is used to perform cross-builds for creating self-contained executables for various platforms.